Maxrutto/alx-system_engineering-devops/README.md

 #!/bin/bash
-This repo is for shell basics
+This repo is for shell permissions